 Policies protect you, and they inform customers about their rights when purchasing.

 If you don’t have a policy, it’s time to create one, and it’s not difficult.

 - Can customers return gift baskets?
 If so, is there a deadline, or can they return anything they want, eaten or moldy, years later?

-- What happens if a gift basket is received damaged?
+- What happens if a gift basket is damaged on delivery?
 Is the customer to call you, mail it back, deliver it in person, or keep it to remember the bad experience?

 - How far in advance are large corporate orders to be finalized?
 Is it best to contact you six months before an event, or is six days okay?